Timesheet statement reminder

 When it runs

-The job runs automatically and only triggers when at least one pending or ready statement exists for the workspace.
+The job runs automatically and only triggers when at least one pending, ready or overdue statement exists for the workspace.

 Parameters